HarrisonHemstreet/TIL-2023/achievements-and-complements.md

 # 1 November 2021
 I am the number 1 contributer to the Rems code base in the month of October

+# 2 November 2021
+Karl told me that I have a great attitude and that he would rather work with someone who has a great attitude than great tech skills bc tech skills can be learned, while personality cannot